vjscjp09/tropo/README.md

 in this case we will select "Web (HTTP) Api" as we will host our application on cisco shipped servers.

-Now find the shipped url where your application is deployed already. copy this urls
+Now find the shipped url where your application is hosted already. copy this urls

 ![](https://github.com/CiscoCloud/tropo/blob/master/images/shipped.png)

 ### Step 5
-Specify your application url. and click on Create Application button.
+Specify your application url. and click on "Create App" button.

 ![](https://github.com/CiscoCloud/tropo/blob/master/images/createapp2.png)